whitneyburton/portfolios/README.markdown

   4. Update placeholder text in your file.
   5. Commit your changes, push to your remote repo, and create a PR to this repo by 2:30p the day prior to your portfolio review.

-### Module 1 (Front-end)

-Your promotion to the next module is based upon a summative assessment coined the Pentathlon.
-The Pentathlon includes:
-  1. Individual Coding Challenge-A: Passing Score (Proficient in all areas) required
-  2. Individual Coding Challenge-B: Passing Score (Proficient in all areas) required
-  3. Final Project (Static Comp Challenge #3) -- Passing Score (Proficient in all areas) required
-  4. Comprehensive Quizlette: Passing Score (80% correct answers) required
-  5. Completed Portfolio

-Your completed portfolio is also comprised of the following required material:

-* Course Projects:
-  * Number Guesser
-  * Linked List or Foto Finder
-  * Idea Box
-  * 2DoBox Pivot

-You may optionally elect to include a status of "pass", "fail", "pending" for each of the individual Pentathlon challenges in your portfolio, but it is not required.
-Your instructors will send your Pentathlon challenge scores to you upon completion of those evaluations and in advance of portfolio reviews.

 ### Module 2 (Back-end)

 * Evaluation notes - You need to take notes during assessments/evaluations